What is the Investment Banking Division (IBD)?

 - Sales and Business development.

-- Director – The director leads the team, meets the clients and structures the deals.
+- Director – The director leads the team, meets the clients, and structures the deals.

-This has been a guide to what is Investment Banking Division (IBD)?
-Here we discuss Investment Banking Division Groups, including skills required and job titles.
+This has been a guide to the investment banking division (IBD).
+Here we discuss IBD Groups, including skills required and job titles.